jakebrokaw/jakebrokaw.github.io/about.md

   </strong>
 </p>
 <p class="margin-top-none">
    After meeting in California, my wife and I have lived in four different states in the past five years.
-I've enjoyed the experience of living in a city for a year or so before going to explore somewhere new.
+I’ve enjoyed the experience of living in a city for a year or so before going to explore somewhere new.
 However, I think we’ve finally found a “home” here in Portland.
 My favorite nights consist of drinking a hot cup of tea and reading a good book (#introvertproblems).
 My greatest weakness is rooting for the <a href="/did-the-browns-win">Cleveland Browns</a>.
 </p>
 <p>
   <strong>